Voltage Measurements by Multimeter (Guide 2024)

 I am not saying you cannot measure AC voltages.
 I am just saying AC is far more dangerous than DC.
 Go slow and double-check everything before you test an AC circuit.

-If you really need to check how multimeter measures voltage on AC circuits, like to see an outlet is ‘ON’ then use an AC tester.
 The only times we’ve needed to measure AC are when we’ve got an outlet that is acting funny (is it really at 110V?), or if we’re trying to control a heater (such as a hot plate).
 For messing with AC voltage, my advice is, get yourself a non-contact tester rather than using a multimeter.

 2. Rough Guess the range of your voltage